How Much Does Mold Removal & Remediation Cost?

 HVAC or Air Duct Mold Treatment Cost

+The average cost for HVAC mold treatment is between $450 and $6,000 because ventilation systems require special cleaning.
 Mold grows from moisture in the air ducts from hot and cold air condensing in the vents.
 Because mold spores become airborne, you’ll need to turn off your HVAC system once mold is discovered, so you don’t spread it through the home.
-The average cost for HVAC mold treatment is between $2,000 and $8,000 because ventilation systems require special cleaning.

 You may need to replace all the hard surface air ducts and any infected insulation.
-Replacing air ducts and vents cost $110 to remove, $12–$20 per foot to install on the second floor, and $24–$38 per foot to install in walls.
-Add an additional $1.90/sqft of surface for insulation.
+Replacing air ducts and vents cost $270 to $500 per duct or $25 to $55 per linear foot to install.
+Add an additional $1 to $8 per square foot of surface for insulation.

 Heating, ventilation, and air conditioning systems require special cleaning, which can potentially increase costs.
 Be aware that no chemical biocides are currently registered by EPA for use in internally-insulated air duct systems, should your contractor recommend using them in the proposal.